Josiah S. Johnston

 Josiah Stoddard Johnston (November 24, 1784 – May 19, 1833) was an American politician who served as both United States representative and senator for Louisiana.
 Born in Salisbury, Connecticut, he moved with his father to Kentucky in 1788, and went to Connecticut to attend primary school.
 He graduated from Transylvania University (Lexington, Kentucky) in 1802, studied law, was admitted to the bar, and commenced practice in Alexandria, Louisiana (then the Territory of Orleans).
 He was a member of the Territorial legislature from 1805 to 1812 and during the War of 1812 raised and organized a regiment for the defense of New Orleans, but reached the city after the battle.
 He engaged in agricultural pursuits and was a State district judge from 1812 to 1821.

 Johnston was elected to the Seventeenth Congress, serving from March 4, 1821, to March 3, 1823; he was an unsuccessful candidate for reelection in 1822 to the Eighteenth Congress.
-In 1824 he was appointed to the U.S. Senate to fill the vacancy caused by the resignation of James Brown; he elected to the Senate in 1825 and was reelected in 1831, serving from January 15, 1824, until his death, caused by an explosion on the steamboat Lioness, on the Red River in Louisiana, May 19, 1833.
-While in the Senate he was chairman of the Committee on Commerce (Nineteenth Congress); interment was in Rapides Cemetery, Pineville, Louisiana.
+On January 15, 1824, he was appointed to the U.S. Senate to fill the vacancy caused by the resignation of James Brown.
+He was then elected to the Senate for a full term in 1825 and reelected in 1831.
+While in the Senate, he was chairman of the Committee on Commerce (Nineteenth Congress).
+His sudden death was caused by an explosion on the steamboat Lioness on the Red River in Louisiana on May 19, 1833.
+Johnston was interred in Rapides Cemetery in Pineville, Louisiana.